 Many proper screens will be collapsible, so they are fairly easy to store – and many will be priced around £100.
 The more you spend on the projector, the more likely it is that you should also be investing in a solid projector screen alongside it.

 Don't miss our guide on how to choose the best outdoor projector screen.

 It’s clear there are more aspects to purchasing a new projector than some people may initially consider.
 However, based on what we know about the specifications required to work in an outdoor setting, we can still suggest some solid projector options at a variety of different price points.

-This neat little portable projector is unlikely to win any awards for its specs but stands out for its size and ease of use.
-It has been made with wireless streaming in mind and can connect to devices using Wi-Fi, USB-C and HDMI.
-It’s 480p and has 200 ANSI Lumen, so it would definitely need to be dark outside to get a decent image, but the GV1 has a 3-hour battery life – and even doubles as a Bluetooth speaker.
+This neat little portable projector is unlikely to win any awards for its specs, but stands out for its size and ease of use.
+It has been made with wireless streaming in mind and can connect to devices using Wi-Fi, Chromecast, AirPlay, and HDMI.
+It’s 1280 x 720 display resolution and has 300 Lumen, so it would likely have to be dark outside to get a decent image.

 Great for performance: Optoma GT1080e

 The Optoma GT1080e has an impressive spec sheet that should mean it performs well in both ambient light and dark conditions – perfect for outdoors.
 It’s short-throw, can project up to 300 inches, has 3000 lumens and a 25000:1 contrast ratio.
 The GT1080e has a resolution of 1920 x 1080 (HD) and can even display 3D content.

 Buy Optoma GT1080e | £595 at Amazon